Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 We can test this route by running the FoodTracker application and the FoodServer.
 Add a meal in the app and then go to [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
 This will now display a line saying how many meals are present in the app and a list of the meal names and ratings.

 ## Displaying a Photo using a Static File Server
 Our meal tracker application allows users to upload a photograph of their meal.
-We would like to add this photograph to our webpage as a picture and not as a string of data as it is currently displayed.
-We will save user photos and then implement a Static File Server which will serve the photos using the Stencil template.
+We would like to add this photograph to our web page as a picture and not as a string of data as it is currently displayed.
+To achieve this we will save the user photos and then implement a Static File Server which will serve the photos using our Stencil template.

 ### Saving photos on the server
-1. Using terminal, create the "public" directory.
+1. In the terminal, create the "public" directory:
 ```
 cd ~/FoodTrackerBackend/FoodServer
 mkdir public
 ```
-The default location for a static file server is the ./public directory so we will create one in our server as the location for saving our users' pictures.
+The default location for a static file server to serve files from is the ./public directory so we will create this directory on our server to save our users' pictures in.

 2. Open your `Sources > Application > Application.swift` file.
-3. Setup the file handler to write to the web hosting directory by adding the following under the `mealStore` declaration:
+3. Set up the file handler to write to the web hosting directory by adding the following under the `mealStore` declaration:
 ```swift
 private var fileManager = FileManager.default
 private var rootPath = StaticFileServer().absoluteRootPath
 ```
-4. Save pictures received by the server.
+4. Save the pictures received by the server.
 Add the following code to your `storehandler` function beneath `mealStore[meal.name] = meal`:
 ```swift
 let path = "\(self.rootPath)/\(meal.name).jpg"